Best pedalboards 2026: budget-spanning 'boards to help you organize your effects

 -

-It's only right that the pedal experts themselves get to have a go at pedalboards, and Boss do not disappoint with the BCB-1000.
+It's only right that the pedal experts themselves get to have a go at pedalboards, and Boss does not disappoint with the BCB-1000.
 It's by no means the first BCB pedalboard we've seen from them, but perhaps the best to date.

 Made from a combination of aluminum and ABS plastic, the BCB-1000 offers maximum protection to your prized pedals, all while remaining fairly lightweight.
 Granted, it's heavy compared to some of the other 'boards on this list - but just look at it.
 It's not designed to be the slight, slender option.
-Boss has designed the BCB-1000 for artists who travel, and throw their gear in and out of vans, planes, cars and venues for fun.
-It's even been designed to fit on any flight as hand luggage, so TSA won't feel the need to demolish your signal chain.
+Boss has designed the BCB-1000 for artists who travel, and throw their gear in and out of vans, planes, cars, and venues for fun.

+Furthermore, the BCB-1000 has even been designed to fit on any flight as hand luggage, so TSA won't feel the need to demolish your signal chain.
 We would usually say that this kind of pedalboard is a little bit too much, a bit excessive, perhaps - but we kind of feel like that's the whole point.
 It's for those who feel like that a great big metal flight case just isn't obvious enough.
-This offering from Boss however, is still lighter and easier to transport than many flight-cased alternatives.
+This offering from Boss, however, is still lighter and easier to transport than many flight-cased alternatives.

 Specifications